Domain Adaptation under Missingness Shift: Discussion

+Overall, where adjusted models are applicable/proper, they perform at least as well as (and often better than) source unadjusted models when compared within each model class (Table \ref{tab:semisynthetic_perf}).
+Among linear models, the closed-form and non-parametric adjustments consistently outperform the source predictors.
+In nonlinear models, only the non-parametric adjustment applies, and this adjustment is only proper if $m^s \preceq m^t$.
+Among nonlinear models, if $m^s \preceq m^t$, either Non-param.~and Source tie, or Non-param.~performs best.
+When $m^s \text{ ? } m^t$, Non-param.~(improper adjustment) often has the second-best or best performance (especially when no other adjustments apply).
+Ignoring model class, the best-performing model for each semi-synthetic dataset is an adjusted model.
+Plotting the line of best fit for MSE/Var(Y) of the linear models versus the L2 distance between $m^s$ and $m^t$, we note that the Source predictor tends to have the stronger positive slope than the Oracle, Closed-form Adj., or Non-parametric Adj.~models (Figure \ref{fig:miss_norm}).

 \textbf{Real data experiments} To explore the applicability of our methods to naturally-occurring missingness shifts, we use the FIDDLE data pre-processing pipeline \citep{tang2020fiddle} on the eICU Collaborative Research Database \citep{pollard2018eicu}, which contains data from critical care units across several hospitals.
-We extract the binary 48-hour mortality outcome for patients in two of the hospitals with the most data ($n_1 = 3006$, $n_2 = 2663$).
+FIDDLE extracts binary feature vectors capturing several patient characteristics, including demographics, physiological measurements, labs, medications, etc. We extract the binary 48-hour mortality outcome for patients in two of the hospitals with the most data ($n_1 = 3006$, $n_2 = 2663$), and verify that the prevalences of the covariates are different across these two hospitals.
 Additional data and experiment details are provided in Appendix \ref{app:experiment_details}.
-We train linear models to predict mortality, and evaluate MSE, AUROC, and AUPRC.
-We expect that in practice, the missingness in this data is likely dependent on other covariates (e.g. a doctor may choose not to perform a test based on patient state), thereby violating the assumptions of our adaptation methods.
-Based on MSE and AUPRC, imputation, which has somewhat weaker assumptions (allows missingness to depend on covariates), performs best on this data.
-Estimated relative missingness indicates that $m_s \npreceq m_t$ (Appendix \ref{app:experiment_details}), so the non-parametric estimation procedure is not applicable.